Events Archive: 2023 | 2024 | 2025 | Upcoming Events

 AL Extension: North Alabama Native Plant Symposium

-Public Welcome Paid Event Program/Speaker Presentation Hands-On/How-To Workshop Nature Walk/Hike Seed/Plant Sale Conference/Symposium Public Restroom Free Public Parking Lots of Physical Activity Drinking Fountains
+Paid Event Public Welcome Program/Speaker Presentation Hands-On/How-To Workshop Nature Walk/Hike Seed/Plant Sale Conference/Symposium Public Restroom Free Public Parking Lots of Physical Activity Drinking Fountains

 Alabama Extension is organizing the first North Alabama Native Plant Symposium since the COVID-19 Pandemic.
 The event will take place at the Monte Sano Lodge and will be open to the public.
 Keynote speakers, guided hikes, plant keying workshops, panel discussions and a business incubator session are planned for the Symposium.
 The organizers are seeking corporate and non-profit sponsors to help propel this event in 2025 and beyond.
 Final details about the agenda and registration will be available to the public in March 2025.